 “I am the one that is sorry.
 Every single day,” Dorian’s response blackened out any lightness left in the room.
 “Temptation seduces my resolve at continuing to exist anchored to this maddening reality, pining and in pursuit of a home I can only find within the space of my gait.
 I’ve come to consider my irresolute wandering an art form, and I am no longer driven to achieve purposeful displacement draped in shades despair from entangling with you for brief interludes while on my journey throughout the world.”

 “But I love the innate beauty that inspires your ambiguous nature,” James spoke while running his fingers through her wild wavy hair.
-It was true, but felt guilty he could not soften the reality of their relationship “We have so much fun together when are paths do intersect along both our adventures.”
+It was true, but he felt guilty he could not soften the reality of their relationship “We have so much fun together when are paths do intersect along both our adventures.”

 Dorian pushed the side her face toward James’s hand, watching him as he began to stroke her temple with his thumb and responded, “For me, time has scalped the formula of what comprised all of those emotions and actions that were meant to remain unexpected for each other when engaging in our innate ugliness.
 Until recently I considered our intent to forever remain in a constant exchange of primally driven passing goodbyes poetically beautiful in a tragic sense.
 Unfortunately I have succumb to an emotional evolution, a testament to my failure at rewiring all those components required for indifference towards the idea of ‘us,’ leaving me with this mutated emotional progeny that I produced from the womb of what is expressly forbidden.”